about us health outcomes and biomedical informatics

 The frontier of data-driven health research

-Health outcomes and implementation science: Health outcomes researchers use medical records, insurance databases, patient questionnaires and other data to evaluate the overall effectiveness of medical treatments or health interventions, including clinical outcomes, financial impact and patient-reported quality-of-life and satisfaction.
+Health outcomes researchers use medical records, insurance databases, patient questionnaires and other data to evaluate the overall effectiveness of medical treatments or health interventions, including clinical outcomes, financial impact and patient-reported quality-of-life and satisfaction.
 Implementation science involves the study of methods to promote the successful integration of research findings and evidence into health care policy and practice.
-When developing these methods, researchers often engage patients and providers to ensure that their needs and preferences are considered.
-Stakeholder engagement improves compliance with treatment regimens and prevention interventions.

 Our faculty are recognized for their leadership and service in state and national organizations such as the Patient-Centered Outcomes Research Institute (PCORI), the Agency for Healthcare Research and Quality (AHRQ), the National Institutes of Health, and the American Medical Informatics Association (AMIA).
 HOBI faculty also hold major leadership roles in the UF Clinical and Translational Science Institute, the UF Institute for Child Health Policy, the UF Health Cancer Center, and the OneFlorida+ Clinical Research Network.